BonJovi1/Advanced-Computer-Networks/README.md

 # Advanced-Computer-Networks
-LAN and WAN designs, the final project of the ACN course at IIIT Hyderabad.
+LAN and WAN designs, the final project of the Advanced Computer Networks course at IIIT Hyderabad.
 We showcase our LAN design in `LAN.pdf`, and our WAN design in `WAN.pdf`.

 ### LAN Design
 Design LAN for the locality you are staying right now - Apartment/Township/Colony/Village/Hostel/etc. You need to address the following aspects: